angular/components/CODING_STANDARDS.md

 #### Expose native inputs
 Native inputs used in components should be exposed to developers through `ng-content`.
-This allows developers to interact directly with the input and allows us to avoid providing custom implementations for all of the input's native behaviors.
+This allows developers to interact directly with the input and allows us to avoid providing custom implementations for all the input's native behaviors.

 For example: